-Joyce Carol Oates (b.1938) is an award-winning author and distinguished creative writing professor at Princeton University.
-She discovered her love of writing when, at the early age of 14, Oates received a typewriter from her grandmother.
+Oates discovered her love of writing at fourteen when she received a typewriter from her grandmother.
 She wrote novel after novel throughout high school and college.
 At the age of nineteen, Oates won the “college short story” contest sponsored by Mademoiselle magazine.
 She graduated from Syracuse University with a degree in English literature.

 As a professor at the University of Windsor in Ontario, Canada, Oates published around two or three books per year over the course of ten years.
 She and her husband Raymond Smith also started their own small press and began to publish a literary magazine called The Ontario Review.